 - Before-and-after calculations — You are entitled to the difference between what your revenues were before the tortious behavior and after.
 A forensic accountant would look at “the company’s operating trends: and past performance.”
 The damages would “equal the difference between expected and actual performance.”

 - Yardstick approach — This technique compares the damaged company’s performance to “external sources,” such as “publicly traded comparables or industry guidelines.”
 This method assumes “the company’s performance would have mimicked that of its competitors if not for the tortious act.”

 - Sales projection — When a company is a startup or has a “limited operating history,” experts rely on. “forecasts of the company’s expected cash flow.”

 The parties to the lawsuit often dispute the choice of valuation method, making their case on the specific circumstances.
 The damaged company also has a duty to take reasonable steps to mitigate damages.
 A company that has done nothing to mitigate may find their damage award reduced as a result.
 Finally, in our example, the damaged company must also sue for injunctive relief, which would be a court order that forbids the defendants from using the stolen trade secrets.
 Records of that information must be returned to the damaged company or destroyed.

 Contact Breon & Associates in Harrisburg and Williamsport

 At Breon & Associates, our team often performs forensic accounting services to support civil litigation.
 We appear as expert witnesses to explain the data and the basis for our conclusions.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205